ruchind159/grammar_correction/README.md

+# New Work
+Just made this on top of gector and added two files main_file.py and app.py (for running flask app).
+I have left the original readme as it might give better insights. for running just clone and install requirements from requirements.txt and download pretrained xlnet model and put it in model sub directory and run app.py

 # GECToR – Grammatical Error Correction: Tag, Not Rewrite

 This repository provides code for training and testing state-of-the-art models for grammatical error correction with the official PyTorch implementation of the following paper: